SVDwebtech/100-days-of-code/log.md

 **Thoughts:**: Allot of interruptions during the day.
 Managed to finish it and I am amazed at how easy this is for me.

 **Link to work:**: The Ultimate MySQL Bootcamp by Colt Steele

+### Day 17: August 06, 2022

+**Today's Progress**: Playing around with CSS Flexbox and Grid and taking a break from MySQL.

+**Thoughts:**: A late start to the day.
+Was busy with lots of other stuff around the house.
+But have to put in the time today.

+**Link to work:**: No link